-- To prepare filling, mix white sugar, brown sugar and 1/4 cup flour in a large bowl.
-Add peaches, lemon juice, cinnamon and nutmeg or mace and toss well.
-Set aside.
+- Combine white sugar, brown sugar and flour in a large bowl.

-- Bake at 425°F for 10 minutes, then reduce heat to 350°F, and bake until juices bubble around edges on top of pie and crust is lightly browned, about 40 minutes more.
+- Bake at 425°F for 10 minutes, then reduce heat to 350°F, and bake until juices bubble around edges on top of pie and crust is lightly browned, about 40 to 50 minutes more.

-Note: Good peaches contain lots of juice, so a deep-dish or 10-inch pie pan is good for this recipe.
-If you don't have either, just make sure the pastry edges are crimped high and make several good-sized vents in the top crust.
+Good peaches contain lots of juice, so a deep-dish pie pan is good for this recipe.
+If you don't have one, just make sure the pastry edge is crimped nice and high, and make one or more vents in the top crust.